Ikanant/Software-Engineering-Notes/05-Docker/Kubernetes/000_Introduction.md

             -   Just a command line tool that we can send requests into the master which then can be sent into the cluster.

-            -   Ultimately this tool is [simply]{.underline}, as far as I know, making RESTful service calls to send our BEFORE/AFTER state request to the master.
+            -   Ultimately this tool is [simply], as far as I know, making RESTful service calls to send our BEFORE/AFTER state request to the master.

                 -   We can use YAML or even JSON metadata files to send these requests